 It Starts Here..

-Windows XP loses all support as of April 2014.
+Windows XP lost all official Microsoft support as of April 2014.
 The operating system has had its day, and it is definitely time to move on.
 Consider upgrading your computer.
 I know that it is not cheap, but if you stay with an old computer running XP, you will be on the wrong side of 'bad'.